projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Run the ``launch_win.sh``.
 The WaaG desktop displays on the HDMI monitor.

-   .. note:: We support Gvt-g and Gvt-d while launching Windows guest.
-If you use Gvt-g, you can set up Weston in the Service VM,
+   .. note:: We support GVT-g and GVT-d while launching Windows guest.
-      and follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in the Service VM to experience Windows with the AcrnGT local display feature.
-If you use Gvt-d, then only Windows has display.
+         If you use GVT-g, you can set up Weston in the Service VM, and follow the steps in :ref:`skl-nuc-gpu-passthrough` to set up Weston as the desktop environment in the Service VM to experience Windows with the AcrnGT local display feature.
+If you use GVT-d, then only Windows has display.

 ACRN Windows verified feature list
 **********************************